She looked at me with the weary eyes only a tired student who’s been up until late in the night can give you.

 Do you go to the gym once a week and workout for 3 hours straight so you can couch potato the rest of the week?
 No!

-The key with most activities is just a consistent, regular habit.
+The key to success with most activities is just a consistent, regular habit.

 Don’t ignore it.
 Make the most of it.

-And now go and enjoy that well-deserved break!
+And now go and enjoy that well-deserved break – without feeling guilty about it!